Now get the smallest salary (the first in the list) and take the corresponding

 If define q as e

-is a query definition expression, then q
+is a query definition expression, then q is an expression.

 Example: